Grow a Profitable Business

 Ever look at a restaurant menu that offered six pages of options?
 The variety feels overwhelming.

-Too many choices stir up confusion; this complicates the decision.
+Research reveals that too many choices stir up confusion.
+As a result, decision making feels complicated and overwhelming.
 Your long list of options may sabotage someone’s decision to work with you.
 That’s the opposite of what you want.

 Here’s the solution.
-Many service-oriented businesses now offer three-tier pricing to avoid overwhelm.
+Many accounting firms now offer three-tier pricing to avoid overwhelm.

 Consider ways you can simplify the options you offer.
-Rather than list ala-carte services, develop service packages.
+Rather than list ala-carte services, offer service packages.